R.D. Hubbard, horse racing breeder, executive, dies at 84

 “He lived 262 years’ worth in 84,” Shaun Hubbard said Thursday by phone.
 “I promise you nobody worked harder and played harder than that man.”

 Hubbard was chairman of now-defunct Hollywood Park in Inglewood, California, in the early 1990s as well as Turf Paradise in Phoenix.
-He helped bring Hollywood Park from near-bankruptcy to profit, and a card club casino was added in 1994.
+He helped bring Hollywood Park from near-bankruptcy to profit, adding a card club casino in 1994.

 “I remember every day he’d walk the whole grandstand and check it, and it kind of helped everyone feel like they were part of it,” said Hall of Famer Richard Mandella, who trained for Hubbard.
 “He liked to make money, but he liked everyone else to make money, too.”